votingsystem/timestamp-server/readme.md

 Application will store log files in directory:

     /var/log/timestamp-server

+You must setup the folder with the appropiated user privileges

 #### Certificates
 Certificate dates are expressed as UTC time (Coordinated Universal Time)